alignalghii/alignalghii.github.io/aux-scripts/README.md

 ### Used languages (currently)
 ...
 ```
-it extracts a table-of-contents section like this:
+it generates a table-of-contents section like this:
 ```markdown
 - [Floor plan designer](#floor-plan-designer)
     - [Project goal](#project-goal)